tne-lab/Olsen-et-al-2020/README.md

 ## Install
 Script was created and run using Anaconda installation of Jupyter Notebook.

-Download the Jupyter Notebook and Data folder.
+Download the Jupyter Notebook and Data.zip.
 The script should be contained in a directory, with a Data sub-directory.
-The data files contained in the Data folder in this repository are required to run the scripts.
+The data files contained in Data.zip in this repository are required to run the scripts.
 See below for details regarding those files.

 Required packages:
 - os